 Abstract Submissions

-The ASUM AU26 Scientific Committee is pleased to invite presenters to submit their research and case study abstracts for oral and poster presentations to be delivered at the 2026 conference.
+The ASUM AU26 Scientific Committee invited presenters to submit their research and case study abstracts for oral and poster presentations to be delivered at the 2026 conference.

 This conference will attract a multi-disciplinary group of healthcare professionals from Australia, New Zealand and the surrounding Asia and Oceania region to discuss and explore the latest trends, research findings, and innovative solutions within the field of diagnostic ultrasound.
 The ASUM Board and ASUM AU26 Scientific Committee greatly appreciate you taking the time to submit your original work for consideration.